dereneaton/ipyrad/docs/HPC_Tunnel.rst

 .. code-block:: yaml

-     Copy/Paste this in your local terminal to ssh tunnel with remote
+     Paste ssh command in a terminal on local host (i.e., laptop)
      ----------------------------------------------------------------
      ssh -N -L 8193:xx.yyy.zzz:8193 user@remote.hpc.edu
      ---------------------------------------------------------------

-     Then open a browser on your local machine to the following address
+     Open this address in a browser on local host; see token below
      ------------------------------------------------------------------
      http://localhost:8193
      ------------------------------------------------------------------